-BIRMINGHAM – Lewis Hamilton’s social media posts have long been a talking point in Formula One but the absence of any from the four-time world champion this year is also attracting attention.
+Birmingham, England - Lewis Hamilton's social media posts have long been a talking point in Formula One but the absence of any from the four times world champion so far this year is also attracting attention.

-The Mercedes driver ended 2017 by wiping clean his prolific Twitter and Instagram accounts after critics condemned comments he made about his nephew wearing a pink dress.
+The Mercedes driver ended 2017 by wiping clean his prolific Twitter and Instagram accounts after critics condemned comments he made over Christmas about his young nephew wearing a pink dress.

 "Boys don't wear princess dresses," the Briton had said, in a video on Instagram that he apologised for and took down the next day.

 Hamilton, or his media team, then proceeded to remove reams of content and photographs from his feeds, giving no explanation for what was interpreted by many as an emotional response to the criticism.

 New Year's Day, and the Briton's 33rd birthday on Jan.
 7, came and went without a word.

 Hamilton has more of a profile than any other F1 driver, boasting 5.7 million followers on Instagram and 5.26 million on Twitter, who are kept up to speed about his celebrity lifestyle and fashion tastes.

 Formula One's owners Liberty Media, who took over last year, have adopted a "fan first" approach with social media a major plank in their strategy